Q: Do I need to call to register before I attend a class?

 Q: I’m not sure if I want to try yoga.
 Can I just watch a class to see what you do first?

 A: Sorry but no. If you’re shy about jumping into a class the first time, don’t be.
 It’s really not scary at all once you’re on the mat.
-The teacher does everything she can to help new students relax and feel comfortable.
+The teacher does everything they can to help new students relax and feel comfortable.
 In fact, that’s precisely why observers aren’t allowed in class; because being watched may make some people feel self-conscious.

 Q: What should I bring?
 Do I need my own mat?
 Do you sell mats at the studio?